Unfabulous: Other appearances

-The show's main character, Addie Singer, also appears in a cross-over episode of Drake & Josh called "Honor Council", in which she helps Megan play a prank on Josh for a video Megan makes for her website.
-The episode aired in November 2004, a few months after both series had debuted.
+The series' main lead character, Addie Singer, also appears in a crossover episode of Drake & Josh called "Honor Council", in which she helps Megan (Cosgrove) play a prank on Josh for a video that Megan makes for her website.
+The episode aired in November 2004, a few months after both series had premiered in the same year.

-Broadcast
+Broadcast and home media

 The series aired on Nickelodeon and premiered in the United States on September 12, 2004.
 The final episode aired on December 16, 2007.
-After the series ended, reruns aired on TeenNick until 2015.
+In Late 2006, aired on TeenNick (formerly The N) until 2015.

 Unfabulous has also previously aired on Nickelodeon Canada and Nickelodeon Teen in France.